Media intermediary

 2. Algorithm transparency: Users should better understand how content is selected and presented.

-3. Promoting competition: The ban on discrimination is intended to enable fairer competition between different media offerings.
+3. Promoting competition: The ban on discrimination should enable fairer competition between different media offerings.

-4. Combating disinformation: The regulations are intended to help curb the spread of misinformation.
+4. Combating disinformation: The regulations should help to curb the spread of misinformation.

 Challenges and criticism

-3. Innovation inhibition: Critics argue that overly strict regulations could hinder innovation.
+3. inhibition of innovation: Critics argue that overly strict regulations could hinder innovation.

 Significance for the German market

-3. Digital sovereignty: Regulation is seen as a step towards strengthening the digital sovereignty of Germany and Europe.
+3. digital sovereignty: The regulation is seen as a step towards strengthening the digital sovereignty of Germany and Europe.

 Future prospects